Citi on Thursday rejected mining and transportation conglomerate Grupo Mexico’s offer to buy Banamex for roughly $9.3 billion.

 Chico Pardo offered 80% of book value, or about $2.3 billion, for the stake.

-But Grupo Mexico, a onetime front-runner to buy Banamex, made an unsolicited offer last week that would have one-upped Chico Pardo.
+But Grupo Mexico, a onetime front-runner to buy Banamex, made an unsolicited counter last week that would have one-upped Chico Pardo.
 The conglomerate, owned by fellow billionaire Germán Larrea, offered 85% of book value for the 25% stake, and the remaining 75% of Banamex at 80% of book value, according to Reuters and Bloomberg.

 Grupo Mexico in 2023 secured a $5 billion debt package tied to a proposed acquisition of Banamex that would have valued the Citi subsidiary at between $7 billion and $8 billion.